-The registration authority of the certificate holder's organization conducts the revoking of the certificate upon detecting that the certificate has become misplaced or the possibility of its misuse.
+The registration authority of the certificate holder's organisation carries out the revoking of the certificate upon detecting that the certificate has become misplaced or the possibility of its misuse.

-The certificate must be revoked without delay when suspecting the misuse of a certificate, for example because of loss or theft.
+The certificate must be revoked immediately when suspecting the misuse of a certificate, for example because of loss or theft.

 All electronic transactions related to the revoking are archived.

 The revocation of a certificate is described in detail in the certification practice statement.